 The stimulating effects caused by pure sativa makes it ideal for daytime use.

-What Is the Difference Between an Indica strain and a Sativa Strain?
+The Differences Between an Indica Strain and a Sativa Strain

 There are significant differences between the dynamic duo.
 Indeed, you could say they are ‘opposites’ in many ways.
 From the effects on body and mind down to their coloring and height, the contrasts make a mockery of any notion that weed strains are the same.
 Here’s a quick chart outlining the differences.